Pivot-Madagascar/pridec-pivot-update/README.md

 To forecast one dataElement you can run `pivot_workflow.sh` directly.

 To run a test, which will just use two simple models that take less than 10 seconds to run.
-This will still post to the intance if you choose to.
+This will not POST to the instance.

 ```
 . ./pivot_workflow.sh "pridec_historic_CSBMalaria" test